MicrosoftDocs/azure-devops-docs/docs/articles/migration-import.md

 Be sure to check out the [post import](.\migration-post-import.md) documentation for additional details on post import activities.
 Should your import encounter any problems, be sure to review the [import troubleshooting](.\migration-troubleshooting.md#dealing-with-import-errors) steps.

 ## Running an Import
 The great news is that your team is now ready to begin the process of running an import.
 It's recommended that your team start with a dry run import and then finally a production run import.
 Dry run imports allow your team to see how the end results of an import will look, identify potential issues, and gain experience before heading into your production run.
-To queue imports you will need to use one of the import codes that was given to your team as part of the preview.

-> Before proceeding, ensure that you’ve received your import codes for the TFS Database Import Service preview.
-Be sure to download the [migration guide](https://aka.ms/TFSDataImport) as requesting invitation codes is covered in Phase 1 within the guide.

 ### Considerations for Roll Back Planning
 A common concern that teams have for the final production run is to think through what the rollback plan will be if anything goes wrong with import.
 This is also why we highly recommend doing a dry run to make sure you are able to test the import settings and identity map that you provide to the TFS Database Import Service.